charder001/real-time-web-1920/README.md

 ## Concept
-For this project, i will be creating a type-racer esque game where users get put into rooms with other users.
-In these rooms, a random string will appear containing a quote from a movie quote API.
+For this project, i will be creating a type-racer esque game where a random string will appear containing a quote from a quote API.
 Users will have to match this string as fast as possible.
 The winner will get points assigned to their account.

 ## Tech
 This application is built on